andrewyyip/Capstone_Project_2/README.md

 The images are organized into training, validation, and testing sets.

 We train a neural network on the image data in order to predict whether or not pneumonia is present in a chest x-ray image.
-We will also take a closer look at what our model is doing when it looks at our images.
+We will also take a closer look at what our model is doing when it looks at our images in order to interpret the results.